 Many people with depression can turn to alcohol as a coping mechanism to help them through their depression, which is not recommended.
 Alcohol is a depressant, meaning that it represses the brain.
 Alcohol use for a long time has been connected to worsened depression and anxiety symptoms, so mixing it with an anti-depressant and anti-anxiety drug like Effexor can adversely affect your treatment plan.

 Effexor is also known to have side effects that replicate the effect that alcohol has, so a combination of the two substances can increase the feeling of being under the influence.

 The biggest risk of mixing Effexor and alcohol is internal bleeding.
-This is because Effexor, like many other drugs in its family, can cause bleeding issues because it slows the amount of time that it takes for platelets to form clots and stop bleeding.
-Alcohol has a blood-thinning effect, so when the two come together, a user can be at extremely high risk for the following blood problems.
+This is because Effexor, like many other drugs in its family, can cause bleeding issues because it slows the amount of time it takes for platelets to form clots and stop bleeding.
+Alcohol has a blood-thinning effect, so when the two come together, a user can be at extremely high risk for the following blood problems:

 - Bruising easily

 - Bleeding problems

 The mental health aspect of mixing Effexor and alcohol should not be overlooked either.
 People with depression or anxiety taking Effexor to treat their symptoms can experience worsened symptoms or panic attacks while mixing Effexor and alcohol.
 In addition, you may feel emptiness, paranoia, moodiness, irritability, a decrease in your appetite, and sadness.